theo-armour/agenda/3-3-heritage-happenings/2025-06-09-first-look.md

 Heritage Happenings Website
 https://heritage-happenings.github.io/#Blog/2025-06-09-Heritage-Happenings-Website-Soft-Opening.md

-This is a beta-test version of the website I want to use as the basis for transforming the Heritage Happenings from a paper-first publication to a web-first medium.
+The link takes you to a beta-test version of the website I intend to use as the basis for transforming the _Heritage Happenings_ from a paper-first publication to a web-first medium.

-The post
+The post should help you understand the kind of feedback that is important at this stage.